Patrik Schumacher

-Patrik Schumacher (born 1961, Bonn, Germany) is a London based architect and architectural theorist.
+Patrik Schumacher (born 1961, Bonn, West Germany) is a German architect and architectural theorist.
 He is the principal architect of Zaha Hadid Architects.
+His works includes The Opus Tower in Dubai, the Morpheus Hotel in Macau, and the Beijing Daxing International Airport.

 Education and early career

 Schumacher studied Philosophy and Mathematics at the Friedrich Wilhelm University in Bonn in the early 1980s.
 In the mid-eighties he studied architecture in Stuttgart and in 1987 continued his architecture study at London Southbank University.
 In 1988, Schumacher worked in the design studio of Zaha Hadid, on the Vitra Firestation.
 In 1990, he returned to University of Stuttgart to complete his Diploma in Architecture and then re-joined Hadid.
 In 1999, he completed a PhD at the Institute of Cultural Science, Klagenfurt University.

 Teaching

 Schumacher started a teaching career in 1993, teaching a post-graduate diploma course in architecture at Kingston University.
-From 1994 to 1996 Schumacher was assistant professor at the Technical University of Berlin (TU).
+From 1994 to 1996 Schumacher was an assistant professor at Technische Universität Berlin (TU).
 In 1996 he founded with Brett Steele the Design Research Laboratory (AADRL) at the Architectural Association School of Architecture in London.